infrabricks/powerstrip-demo/README.md

 > docker-compose -f docker-compose-weave-02.yml up -d
 ```

-**WARNING**: Here you must use the weave-01 IP-address.
+**WARNING**: Here, we have use the weave-01 IP-address.
 The example
-use subshell feature, but dynamic variable access isn't supported yet form docker-compose 1.1.0.
-Sometimes IP-address from a docker machine can changed after reboot!
+uses a subshell feature, but dynamic variable access isn't supported yet from docker-compose 1.1.0.
+Sometimes IP-address from a docker machine can change after reboot!

 ```
 weave: